Certified Defense on the Fairness of Graph Neural Networks: Introduction

-Graph Neural Networks (GNNs) have emerged to be one of the most popular models to handle learning tasks on graphs~\citep{DBLP:conf/iclr/KipfW17,velivckovic2017graph} and made remarkable achievements in various domains~\citep{feng2022twibot,li2022graph,jin2023predicting}.
+Graph Neural Networks (GNNs) have emerged among the most popular models to handle learning tasks on graphs~\cite{DBLP:conf/iclr/KipfW17,velivckovic2017graph} and made remarkable achievements in various domains~\cite{feng2022twibot,li2022graph}.
 Nevertheless, as GNNs are increasingly deployed in real-world decision-making scenarios, there has been an increasing societal concern on the fairness of GNN predictions.
 A primary reason is that most traditional GNNs do not consider fairness, and thus could exhibit bias against certain demographic subgroups.
 Here the demographic subgroups are usually divided by certain sensitive attributes, such as gender and race.
-To prevent GNNs from exhibiting biased predictions, multiple recent studies proposed fairness-aware GNNs~\citep{agarwal2021towards,dai2021say,li2020dyadic,kangwww2022,ju2023graphpatcher} such that potential bias could be mitigated.
+To prevent GNNs from biased predictions, multiple recent studies have proposed fairness-aware GNNs~\cite{agarwal2021towards,dai2021say,kangwww2022,dong2023reliant} such that potential bias could be mitigated.

 Unfortunately, despite existing efforts towards fair GNNs, it remains difficult to prevent the corruption of their fairness level due to their common vulnerability of lacking adversarial robustness.
-Malicious attackers can easily corrupt the fairness level of GNNs by perturbing the node attributes (i.e., changing the values of node attributes) and/or the graph structure (i.e., adding and deleting edges)~\citep{hussain2022adversarial,zhang2023adversarial}, which could lead to serious consequences in the test phase~\citep{dai2021say,hussain2022adversarial}.
-For example, GNNs are leveraged to determine the salary of employees over a network based on their relational information.
-Yet, by simply injecting adversarial links in such a network of employees, attackers can make GNNs deliver advantaged salary predictions for a subgroup (e.g., employees with a certain nationality) while damaging the interest of others~\citep{hussain2022adversarial}.
-Hence achieving defense over the fairness of GNNs is crucial for safe deployment.
+In fact, malicious attackers can easily corrupt the fairness level of GNNs by perturbing the node attributes (i.e., changing the values of node attributes) and/or the graph structure (i.e., adding and deleting edges)~\cite{hussain2022adversarial}, which could lead to serious consequences in the test phase~\cite{dai2021say,hussain2022adversarial}.
+For example, GNNs have been leveraged to perform bail decision-making on the graph of defendants, where an edge between two defendants represents high profile similarity~\cite{agarwal2021towards}.
+Yet, by simply injecting adversarial links in the graph data, attackers can make GNNs deliver advantaged predictions for a subgroup (e.g., individuals with a certain nationality) while damaging the interest of others~\cite{hussain2022adversarial}.
+Hence achieving defense over the fairness of GNNs is crucial for the purpose of safe deployment.